🐔 Australorp Chicken – Calm, Hardy, and an Egg-Laying Champion

 🍽️ Feeding for Egg Excellence

 Like all productive layers, Australorps need a high-quality layer feed.
 Include protein-rich treats like mealworms, and always offer grit and oyster shells.
 Fresh water must be available at all times.
-These little steps go a long way in keeping their egg output high.
+These little steps go a long way in keeping their egg output high and their feathers glossy.

 🧼 Grooming and Cleanliness

 Thankfully, Australorps are low-maintenance.
 Their short feathers resist dirt and pests well.
 Dust baths and weekly checkups are usually enough.
-Make sure to inspect their legs and vent area, especially during warmer months.
+Make sure to inspect their legs and vent area, especially during warmer months, to catch any issues early.

 🎯 Why Choose Australorps?